azuline/repertoire/README.md

 Visit [the documentation](https://repertoire.readthedocs.io) to get started!

-**Unreleased WIP Edition**
+**Unreleased WIP Edition - Broken Upgrade Path**

+**Beta Soon^TM**

 ## Background

 This project is a sandbox project, in the sense that we are using it to experiment with cool new ideas and technologies.
 Feature work is a second priority to extracting educational value out of this codebase.

-This does not mean that feature work will not occur--progress will still occur.
+This does not mean that feature work will not occur!
 But expect it to be slow.

 On the flip side, we treat codebase health as a top priority.
-We take care to keep complexity low, to document the project thoroughly, and to have a high quality developer workflow.
+We take care to keep complexity low, to squash the systematic causes of bugs, to document the project thoroughly, and to have a quality developer workflow.

-Unrequested external PRs will likely not be accepted.
+Given the nature of this project, unrequested external PRs will likely not be accepted.
 If you wish to make a PR, please open an issue ticket first to coordinate with maintainers.

+## Security

+Only the latest version is supported with security updates.
+No security updates will be backported.

+Report vulnerabilities at blissful@sunsetglow.net.

 ## License